coderfrnd/notes-supabase/README.md

 # Notes Service - Supabase Backend

-A minimal notes service backend built with Supabase.
+A notes app using supabase which mentiond in assingnment

 ## Schema Design